woof84/research-tips/_tutorials/2020-06-05-writing-strategies-topic-sentences.markdown

     - Information Creation as a Process
 # CORE COMPETENCIES
 core-competencies:
-    - Share the work and engage with audiences.
+    - Share the work and engage with audiences
 #
 # TAGS
 # List a few keywords related to the resource that will help users search for it.
 #
 tags:
     - write
+    - writing strategies
     - academic writing
     - topic sentences
+    - writing tips
 ---
 <p>Peer Learning Facilitators from the <a href="https://wp.ucla.edu/">UCLA Undergraduate Writing Center</a> give their top writing tips!
 Each video includes interactive questions to test your knowledge.
 In this video, learn all about topic sentences with Jessica! <i>More Writing Strategies Videos coming soon!</i></p>